govuk-one-login/simulator/README.md

 Where values are not provided for the configuration, [default values](#default-configuration-values) will be used.
 Some provided configuration fields may be ignored if they are not valid.

+### Getting the configuration:
+To get the current configuration of the simulator, a GET request can be made to the `/config` endpoint.
+This returns the client configuration, response configuration and error configuration, as well as the url the simulator is running on, in the body of the response.

 ### Client Configuration

 The table below describes the different fields for the client configuration.
 When updating the client config using the `/config` endpoint, the following JSON structure is required in the request body: